tivac/dullard/README.md

 [![devDependency Status](https://david-dm.org/tivac/dullard/dev-status.png?theme=shields.io)](https://david-dm.org/tivac/dullard#info=devDependencies)

+> "I have made this longer than usual because I have not had time to make it shorter." - Blaise Pascal

-Doing the same task repeatedly is boring.
-Let the computer do it instead.
+Dullard is a simple NodeJS-powered task runner.
+It exists because doing the same thing repeatedly is boring.
+Much better to let the computer do it instead.

 ## Usage ##